abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-nginx-ingress-controller.md

 ### Configure Production-Ready TLS Certificates for nginx

-You can issue the certificate using an Issuer.
-Configure a certificate issuers resource for Cert-Manager, which fetches the TLS certificate for nginx to use.
-The certificate issuer uses the HTTP-01 challenge provider to accomplish this task.
+Configure a Cert-Manager `Issuer` resource that fetches TLS certificates for NGINX using the HTTP-01 challenge provider.

-Create the following manifest, replace `<your-valid-email-address>` with your own value, and save it as `cert-manager-issuer.yaml` :
+Create the following manifest, replace `<your-valid-email-address>` with your own email address, and save it as `cert-manager-issuer.yaml`:

 ```
 apiVersion: cert-manager.io/v1